Student Loan Default and Delinquency - Rate, Consequences, and Settlement

-Delinquency and default are two sides of the same coin except for the value which changes for both.
+Student loan default and delinquency are two sides of the same coin except for the value which changes for both.

-When you become late on a student loan payment be it by 1 day or a week then you are delinquent on the loan payments.
+When you are late to make your student loan payment, be it by 1 day or a week then your student loan is delinquent.

-But the idea is different when it involves a continuous process of being delinquent or long-standing delinquency even though you have been making payments but if they are late even by a day for a regular number of months, it turns your delinquent loan into a defaulted loan.
+But this change when it involves a continuous process of being in a delinquent state or long-standing delinquency even though you have been making payments.
+If they are late even by a day for a regular number of months, then your delinquent loan moves to default.

-It usually leads to serious matters such as a change in the relationship with your lender and possibly your future lenders as well.
+It usually leads to having bad consequences such as a change in the relationship with your lender and possibly your future lenders as well.

 Table of contents